MNM Fatal – 12/22/25

 Additional Information

-This is the fourth fatality reported in 2025, and the first classified as “Machinery.”
+This is the 23rd fatality reported in 2025, and the second classified as “Electrical.”

 Click here for: Preliminary Report (pdf)